top of page

 • Vevey: Stay at Grand Hotel du Lac for a boutique experience.

-• Evian-les-Bains (home of the Evian water fountain): an ideal base to explore the southern side of the lake, especially for budget-conscious travelers.
+• Evian-les-Bains (home of the Evian water fountain): An ideal base to explore the southern side of the lake, especially for budget-conscious travelers.

 My Personal Take

 Lake Geneva is definitely a place where you can easily spend a week with family and friends.
-It has a wonderful southern atmosphere.
-There's plenty to do in and around the lake—I highly recommend walking through the Lavaux vineyards, visiting Evian, and exploring Château de Chillon.
-If I had a week or more to spend in one location, I would choose Lake Geneva.
-On previous trips, we stayed in Evian to explore the southern side of the lake (Evian fountain, Geneva, Annecy and Chamonix), and we stayed in Vevey to visit Montreux, Château Chillon and walk through the vineyards all the way to Lausanne.
+It possesses a wonderful southern atmosphere.
+There's plenty to do in and around the lake.
+I highly recommend walking through the Lavaux vineyards, visiting Evian, and exploring Château de Chillon.
+If I had a week or more to spend in one location, it would be Lake Geneva.
+During previous trips, we've stayed in Evian to explore the southern side of the lake, and we enjoyed the amenities offered by Montreux.

 2. Lake Lucerne – Storybook Scenery and Rich History